Skip to content

 Frequently Asked Questions

-Yes — essentially free money.
+Yes — an additional employer-funded contribution.
 Employer contributions count toward pension projection because they add to your retirement balance even though not from your direct income.
 Captures the full pension building rate.

 What return rate is realistic?